Dave's Travel Pages

 If you are more attracted to the outdoors, you can either hike or hire a water-taxi to take you to a beach far from the town, where you can swim and snorkel.

 Whatever you do, don’t forget to enjoy a meal and coffee by the coast, watching the world go by.
+That's really the essence of visiting Hydra in Greece!

 Donkeys on the Greek island of Hydra

 If you can’t decide whether to visit Hydra, Poros or Aegina, another option is to take an organized day trip to these three Saronic islands.
-This day cruise includes lunch, and it’s a good introduction to all three islands, though you won’t have much time on either of them.
+This day cruise includes lunch, and it’s a good introduction to all three islands, though you won’t have much time on them.

 I've got a review about a similar full-day cruise I took in the Saronic Gulf here – 3 island cruise from Athens.